hintron/job_submit_rust/README.md

 In _slurm.conf_, specify the plugin like so:

-    JobSubmitPlugins=rustraw
+    JobSubmitPlugins=rust

-When the slurmctld start ups, it will look for _job_submit_rustraw.so_ at either _<PREFIX>/lib/slurm_ or at `<PluginDir>` as specified by slurm.conf (which is _/usr/local/lib/slurm_ if unspecified).
+When the slurmctld start ups, it will look for _job_submit_rust.so_ at either _<PREFIX>/lib/slurm_ or at `<PluginDir>` as specified by slurm.conf (which is _/usr/local/lib/slurm_ if unspecified).